amoldalwai/Movie-Spider/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Movie spider uses web scrapping and searches for latest Hollywood, Bollywood, Tollywood and  movies from various sites and provides video streaming links directly.
-Movie links are provided from video hosting platforms such as vidcloud, doodstram, streamtape, mixdrop .The web crawler searches these sites for following title of imdb id provided and then returns the video url
+Movie links are provided from video hosting platforms such as vidcloud, doodstram, streamtape, mixdrop .The web crawler searches these sites for following title of imdb id provided and then returns the video url.

 Why to choose it :
-* It is a free service created for educational purposes , that provides direct links to movie hosting services
+* It is a free service created for educational purposes , that provides direct links to movie hosting services.
-* It uses IMDb Id or title of the movie to search from torrente sites that you can play on your browser
+* It uses IMDb Id or title of the movie to search from torrente sites that you can play on your browser.
-* Has collection of 10000+ movies
+* Has collection of 10000+ movies.

 ### Built With